OSInside/kiwi/doc/source/container_builder.rst

 In order to build in a contained environment Docker has to start a privileged system container.
 Such a container must be imported before Docker can use it.
-The Build Container is provided to you as a service and build with KIWI in the project at https://build.opensuse.org/project/show/Virtualization:Appliances:Images.
+The build container is provided to you as a service and build with KIWI in the project at https://build.opensuse.org/project/show/Virtualization:Appliances:Images.
 The result image is pushed to https://hub.docker.com/r/opensuse/dice.